 On August 22, 2016 the NODUS team was honored by the Ministry of Defense of Ukraine.

 Mr Olexander Kulyk, Director , was decorated with the medal “ For cooperation with the Armed Forces of Ukraine”

 However, NODUS has no any preferencial rates on utility charges and taxes.

 No permanent source of funding from the government, charitable foundations and programs.
 Assistance is mostly provided by volunteers, private donors, the Ukrainian community abroad (Italy, Poland, USA, Switzerland) and relatives.
 Few charitable funds have recently been financing rehabilitation of a few soldiers on the in-patient treatment plan.

 BUT by the fifth year of the war NODUS”s funds have been depleted, and it gets more and more difficult to find money for the treatment and tailored rehabilitation of wounded soldiers.

 Though, the number of such gravely injured men has been constantly growing, since the war goes on.

 The NODUS team selflessly work to bring defenders of Ukraine back to normal life, but because of the lack of funds it has become increasingly challenging to continue this philanthropic program with the own funds of the clinic.

-Therefore, there is an urgent need for financial support.
-In order to further implement the Nodus Charitable project for wounded warriors, we shall be grateful to everyone who makes a contribution into financing of this nonprofit program.
+In order to further implement the Charity project for wounded warriors, we shall be grateful to everyone who makes a contribution into financing of this non-profit Charity project.

 If you could Help us Help them, your assistance and willingness to ACT TOGETHER would be real support of our humanistic Cause and sharing of our social responsibility for the Future of UKRAINE.